Skip to content

 Your cart is empty

 Linen & Flax Co. was born out of a passion for two of my greatest loves: home and family.
-My passion has always been to create liveable and inviting spaces where families can be comfortable to live their best life.
-Places where their best memories are made.
-Places they are proud to call home.
+My mission has always been to create livable, inviting spaces where families can feel comfortable and live their best lives — places where memories are made and where they’re proud to call home.

-What started as a desire to create that environment for our family grew into the opportunity to do the same for friends and neighbors.
-One by one, they invited me into their homes and trusted me with their spaces.
-Over time I began to trust myself.
+What began as a desire to create this environment for our family grew into the opportunity to do the same for friends and neighbors.
+One by one, they welcomed me into their homes and entrusted me with their spaces.
+Over time, I began to trust myself.

-Linen & Flax originally launched in October, 2015 as a full-service operation offering design, renovations and new home construction projects.
-We hosted a Linen & Flax launch party in our home and every guest who joined us left asking the same question: Where can I buy your furnishings and accessories?
+Linen & Flax Co. launched in October 2015 as a full-service design, renovation, and new home construction company.
+At our launch party, every guest left asking the same question: Where can I buy your furnishings and accessories?

-Two months later, we provided an answer by opening the Linen & Flax Home store on Canton Street in the heart of downtown Roswell, Georgia.
-The store features everything from furniture to accessories for any home.
+Two months later, we had an answer: we opened the Linen & Flax Home store on Canton Street in the heart of downtown Roswell, Georgia.
+The store offered everything from furniture to accessories, creating the perfect place to shop for any home.

-Linen & Flax expanded again in 2018 by moving to a larger space on Canton Street and utilizing the original location to open Linen & Flax Apparel.
-It seemed only natural to offer the same beautiful, livable apparel for your everyday lifestyle.
+In 2018, Linen & Flax Co. expanded again—this time moving to a larger space on Canton Street and repurposing the original location to launch Linen & Flax Apparel.
+It felt only natural to offer the same beautiful, livable apparel for everyday life.

-Today, Linen & Flax has transformed beyond just design services, home products, and storefronts.
-We are a team dedicated to building a lifestyle brand that reflects who we are and all we hold dear—providing you with the pieces of home and lifestyle that set the scene for memories to be made and real life to be lived.
+Today, Linen & Flax Co. has evolved into much more than a design studio, home products, and storefronts.
+We are a team committed to building a lifestyle brand that reflects who we are and all we hold dear.
+Our mission is to provide you with the pieces that set the stage for memories to be made and real life to be lived.

 About Chaz

-Chaz Easterly is the Founder and Creative Director of Linen & Flax Co., a lifestyle brand providing design services, home goods, apparel, and more.
-The brand was born out of her love for design, passion for people, and desire to create the kind of environments that families can truly call home.
+Chaz Easterly is the Founder and Creative Director of Linen & Flax Co., a lifestyle brand offering design services, home goods, apparel, and more.
+The brand was born from her love of design, passion for people, and her desire to create environments where families can truly feel at home.

-A lifelong lover of design and details, Chaz never imagined she would create more than just the space her own family called home.
-But when the recession hit, like so many others she found herself looking for a way to turn her passion into her profession.
-She landed at Pottery Barn, coming on board to launch their in-home design program.
-Between her work for their clients and the growing list of friends, family members, and neighbors willing to give her an opportunity to design their spaces, her confidence and calling continued to grow.
+A lifelong lover of design and detail, Chaz never imagined she would build something beyond the space her own family called home.
+But when the recession hit, like so many others, she found herself seeking a way to turn her passion into a profession.
+That’s when she landed at Pottery Barn, joining the team to help launch their in-home design program.
+Between her work for Pottery Barn clients and a growing list of friends, family, and neighbors who trusted her with their spaces, Chaz’s confidence and calling continued to grow.

-If we were sitting on my couch together, and you asked me about my story and how all of this came to be, here is what I’d lean in and say, Linen and Flax Co. exists to help you make life beautiful.
-Because sometimes it really isn’t.
+If we were sitting on my couch together, and you asked me about my story, here’s what I’d lean in and say: Linen & Flax Co. exists to help you make life beautiful.
+Because, honestly, sometimes it really isn’t.
 Just over ten years ago, I found myself driving up and down Canton Street in tears.
-I needed a job, bad and no one would hire me.
+I needed a job so badly, but no one would hire me.
 My resume said: waitress, ministry, and mom.
-It wasn’t enough to even land me a sales associate gig.
+It wasn’t enough to land even a sales associate gig.

-Crying and defeated, I whispered, “God, I need a job, but I’m just a mom, just a wife, just… please show me what I have to offer you.”
+Crying, defeated, I whispered, “God, I need a job, but I’m just a mom, just a wife.
+Just . . . please show me what I have to offer.”

-A few weeks later, I found my calling selling pillows at a chain store and you know what?
+A few weeks later, I found my calling selling pillows at a chain store—and you know what?
 I loved it.
-Slowly my confidence began to build.
-I started helping customers actually design their spaces and then my friends caught on and started to let me design their homes too.
+Slowly, my confidence began to grow.
+I started helping customers design their spaces, and before long, my friends started trusting me to design their homes too.

-God lit a fire in me for beauty, for home, for a life well-lived and I knew I had stepped into something sacred.
-Suddenly, I wasn’t “just” anything anymore and I realized that I never really was.
+God lit a fire in me for beauty, for home, for a life well-lived.
+I knew I had stepped into something sacred.
+Suddenly, I wasn’t “just” anything anymore—and I realized I never really was.

-The name Linen & Flax came to me in church one day when the word “flax” leapt off the Bible’s page.
+The name Linen & Flax came to me one day in church, when the word “flax” leapt off the page of the Bible.
 Flax is ordinary.
 Forgettable.
 Easily dismissed among more beautiful blooms.
-But when flax is broken and stripped-down, when it is pressed, crushed, refined, and pressed again, it becomes linen.
-A fabric fit for a king.
+But when flax is broken and stripped down, when it is pressed, crushed, refined, and pressed again, it becomes linen — a fabric fit for a king.